 \\server-name.amherst.edu\share-name (note the two leading backslashes)

-- If you are mapping this drive on a computer that stays on campus, make sure "Reconnect at logon" is checked.
-If this drive will be accessed from off-campus using VPN, make sure "Reconnect at logon" is unchecked.
+- If you are mapping this drive on a computer that is joined to the Amherst domain and that stays on campus, you can check the "Reconnect at logon" box.
+If this drive will be accessed from off-campus using VPN or from on campus from a computer that isn't joined to the Amherst domain (e.g., a student's computer), make sure "Reconnect at logon" is unchecked.

 - Last click Finish.